-Are you preparing for a trail hike and wondering about choosing the right hiking running shoes?
+Are you preparing for a trail hike and wondering about choosing the right shoes?
 It’s common to assume that hiking boots are the best choice for taking on hikes, but there’s another option.
 Have a think about these points before you decide which footwear will suit your needs on the trail.

 Hiking boots can be inflexible, which can lead to your feet rubbing against the inners.
 This friction can cause painful blisters – a hiker’s nightmare.
-If you use hiking running shoes, they are far less likely to be rigid.
+If you use trail running shoes, they are far less likely to be rigid.
 After all, running shoes are designed to be flexible and often, they are made to wick away sweat and moisture, too.
 Combined with good quality, dry socks, there should be a huge reduction in blisters, and much reduced ‘breaking in’ period to boot.

 Ankle support – needed or not?